The Fifty-cent Prexie

 Airmail from Hawaii could be sent for twenty cents less than it would have cost from the mainland to Pacific Rim countries from mid 1939 until late 1946.
 Until early 1945 the airmail rate from Hawaii to Europe was twenty cents more than from the mainland also.

-Registered letters with return receipt service sent airmail to countries with a thirty-cent airmail rate cost fifty cents from the beginning of the Prexie period until early 1945, and from then until the beginnning of 1949, just registered letters sent airmail to such countries.
-Airmail special delivery to any thirty cent airmail rate country could also produce a fifty-cent solo cover.
-A registered airmail letter to PUAS members in the Western Hemisphere would have cost that from late 1952 until mid 1957.
+Registered letters with return receipt service sent airmail to countries with a thirty-cent airmail rate cost fifty cents from the beginning of the Prexie period until February of 1945, and countries with a twenty-five cent airmail rate from then until 1949.
+Registered letters sent airmail to certain countries or regions from February 1, 1945 until July 1, 1957 could require a fifty-cent franking as well for various basic airmail rates as the foreign registry fee went from twenty cents to twenty-five, and then to forty cents over the period.
+Airmail special delivery to any thirty cent airmail rate country could also produce a fifty-cent solo cover up to July 1, 1957.

 Other Articles airmail cost fifty cents for the first two ounces to Paraguay and Cyprus in the 1950's.